-We are currently accepting proposals for lateWinter (beginning after February) and Spring 2023 (beginning after April).
-Proposals are considered on a rolling basis; most spring classes will be scheduled by end of December.
+We are currently accepting proposals for online and in-person classes for Summer 2023 (beginning after June 1st) and Fall 2023 (for classes beginning after August 15) Proposals are considered on a rolling basis; most summer classes will be scheduled by end of April, and most fall classes will be scheduled by end of July.

 Our classes are limited in size and focused on specific writing goals.
 We strive to build a supportive community of writers that provides opportunities for students from a wide range of backgrounds and interests to participate in an enriching experience.
 We offer classes that allow students to achieve short term and long-term goals and deepen their writing practice.
 We value experimentation, making mistakes and learning from others as part of the artistic process.